 CPU scheduling becomes much more complex when multiple CPUs are available.
 It is now possible for more than one job to run on a machine at any one time.
 The number of running jobs is equal to the number of processors.

-An important issue is access to resources.
+An important issue is an access to resources.
 Suppose only processor A has access to a certain device. others cannot access that device. any process that requires that devices have to be scheduled on processor A as other processors cannot satisfy its requests.

 Another issue is that of contention.
 If two processes run on separate processors, they may try to update some shared data.
 It is also possible that two processors may try to grab the same process from the ready queue.